-Payroll and Personnel
+9) Payroll and Personnel

-- 16. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 17.
-Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+A. Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - i.
+Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
 (Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the

-- elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the pay rate to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - 18.
-Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
-Randomly select two employees/officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee/officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee or officials' personnel files and agree the termination payment to entity policy. - 19.
-Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g. payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.
+However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials. - iii.
+Observe any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - iv.
+Observe the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file. - C. Obtain a listing of those employees/officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Randomly select two employees or officials, obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
+Agree the hours to the employee or officials' cumulate leave records, agree the pay rates to the employee or officials' authorized pay rates in the employee/officials' personnel files, and agree the termination payment to entity policy. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and associated forms have been filed, by required deadlines.

-Results of Procedures: We noted no exceptions to the above procedures except as follows: The in -house staff attendance timesheets were not individually signed by a supervisor; however, all leave requests and all bi-monthly payroll were approved by management.
-Also, while termination pay rates agreed to the authorized rates, hours paid did not agree for the two selected former employees.
-Due to the unique nature of one selection, a third selection was made and those hours and payment agreed to cumulative record and policy.
+Results of Procedures: We noted no exceptions to the above procedures except as follows: The in -house staff attendance timesheets were not signed by a supervisor; however, all leave requests and all bi-monthly payroll were approved by management.

-Management's response: Management will individually sign in-house staff attendance timesheets in addition to the currently approved leave requests and bi-monthly payroll.
-Also, management will review procedures to ensure hours paid agree to the cumulative record and policy.
+Management's response: Management will design a cover sheet to use for approval of in-house staff attendance timesheets in addition to the currently approved leave requests and approved bimonthly payroll.

-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
+- A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and: - i.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - ii.
 Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.